alexdobrzycki/willitcurve/README.md

 **Will it Curve?**

-Oftentimes I see people asking whether or not a professor is going to curve a class.
+Oftentimes I hear people asking whether or not a professor is going to curve a class.

 Will it Curve? is a web application I decided to make for fun that answers this question, by estimating the curve a professor could give.